strongdm/accessbot/docs/configure_accessbot/CONFIGURE_ACCESSBOT.md

 * **SDM_EMAIL_SUBADDRESS**.
 Flag to be used for specifying a subaddress for the SDM email (e.g. "user@email.com" becomes "user+sub@email.com" when SDM_EMAIL_SUBADDRESS equals to "sub").
 Disabled by default
 * **SDM_GROUPS_TAG**.
 User tag to be used for specifying the groups a user belongs to.
 Disabled by default
 * **SDM_REQUIRED_FLAGS**.
 List of flags that should be required when using the "access" command.
 The flags should be separated by space, e.g. `reason duration`.
 By default, there are no required flags
-* **SDM_ALLOW_ACCESS_REQUEST_RENEWAL**.
+* **SDM_ALLOW_RESOURCE_ACCESS_REQUEST_RENEWAL**.
 Flag to enable renewal of account grants - if an user wants to make a new access request to a resource they already have access to.
 Default = false

 See image below for more information: